-Key Things to Keep in Mind When Applying for SSDI
+What to Remember When Applying for SSDI Benefits

 Since there are so many diverse factors that can affect a disability application and/or benefit amount, there are some key things you should keep in mind when applying.
 By staying informed on the way the SSA makes benefit determinations, you can avoid the common mistakes thousands of Americans make every year when applying; mistakes that can cost you your benefits entirely.